-The year was characterized by the continuation of the invention of Russia into Ukraine for a second year and the war of the country of Israel against Hammas.
-The company has evaluated its exposure on the Russian market and had identified no direct or indirect relationships or transactions that may affect the company's reputation or may lead to non-compliance for the Regulators money laundering directives.
+The year was characterized by the continuation of the invention of Russia into Ukraine and the war of Israel against Hammas.
+The company has evaluated its exposure on the Russian market and had identified no direct or indirect relationships or transactions that may affect the company's reputation or may lead to noncompliance for the Regulators money laundering directives.

-During the year the Company has enhanced its internal procedures over compliance and prevention of money laundering and terrorist financing.
+During the year the Company has continued enhancing its internal procedures over compliance and prevention of money laundering and terrorist financing.

-The war that started by Israel against Hamas during 2023 and goes till now is consider riskier for Cyprus since it is an activity taking place very close to us and we directly affected even though we had no income from that area.
+The war started by Israel against Hamas during 2023 and still ongoing is consider riskier for Cyprus since it is an activity taking place very close to and directly affects the island and the Company even though had no income from that area.